jovotech/learn-jovo/tutorials/google-action-tutorial-nodejs/README.md

 });
 ```

 What's happening here?
-When your skill is opened, it triggers the [LAUNCH](https://www.jovo.tech/docs/routing#launch-intent)-intent, which contains a [toIntent](https://www.jovo.tech/docs/routing#tointent-tostateintent) call to switch to the HelloWorldIntent.
-Here, the [ask](https://www.jovo.tech/docs/output#ask) method is called to ask for your user's name.
-After they answer, the MyNameIsIntent gets triggered, which greets your user with their name.
+When your skill is opened, it triggers the [LAUNCH](https://www.jovo.tech/docs/routing/intents#launch)-intent, which contains a [toIntent](https://www.jovo.tech/docs/routing#intent-redirects) call to switch to the `HelloWorldIntent`.
+The [ask](https://www.jovo.tech/docs/output#ask) method is used to ask a user for a name.

+If a user responds with a name, the `MyNameIsIntent` is triggered.
+Here, the [tell](https://www.jovo.tech/docs/output#tell) method is called to respond to your users with a "Nice to meet you!"

 That's it for now.
 Of course, feel free to modify this as you wish.
-To create more complex Google Actions, take a look at the framework's capabilities here: [Jovo Framework Docs: Building a Voice App](https://www.jovo.tech/docs/building-a-voice-app).
+To create more complex Google Actions, take a look at the framework's capabilities here: [Jovo Framework Docs](https://www.jovo.tech/docs).

 ## App Configuration: Where to Run Your Code